Actindo-AG/Documentation/DataHub/Integration/04_ManageChannels.md

   The editing toolbar is displayed above the channel list.

 2. Click the [DELETE] button in the toolbar.
-  The channel is deleted.
+  The channel has been deleted.
 The deletion cannot be undone.

   > [Info] If the selected channel cannot be deleted, an error message is displayed in the upper right corner.
 To prevent the channels use, it is recommended to [deactivate the channel](#deactivate-a-channel) instead of delete it.